Continuous invariant-based asymmetries of periodic crystals quantify deviations from higher symmetry: Generically complete and continuous isometry invariants of crystals

 The columns of the matrix $\PDD(S;k)$ are ordered because each row consists of increasing values of distances to neighbours but without their indices.
 So $\PDD(S;k)$ importantly differs from the matrix of pairwise distances between $m$ points in the motif $M$, also because neighbours are not restricted to any (extended) cell of $S$.

 Since many crystals consist of indistinguishable atoms, we consider all points of $S$ unordered.
-Then $\PDD(S;k)$ has unordered rows and can be interpreted as a discrete probability distribution of rows or unordered points in $\R^k$ with probabilities equal to weights assigned to rows.
+Then $\PDD(S;k)$ has unordered rows and can be interpreted as a discrete distribution of rows (or unordered points in $\R^k$) with probabilities equal to the weights assigned to rows.
 The Pair Distribution Function is obtained from a single collection of all interatomic distances (usually normalised by frequencies and then smoothed) and hence is naturally weaker than $\PDD(S;k)$, which splits distances per point and avoids losing information under smoothing, see the discussion at the end of section 3 in \cite{widdowson2022resolving}.
 This probabilistic interpretation allows one to compare $\PDD$s by many distance metrics on discrete distributions.
-We usually use the simplest metric called Earth Mover's Distance (EMD) \cite{rubner2000earth}, which was earlier adapted for comparing chemical compositions \cite{hargreaves2020earth}, because Theorem 4.2 in \cite{widdowson2021pointwise} proved that $\PDD(S;k)$ continuously changes in $\EMD$ under perturbations, including those that arbitrarily scale up a minimal cell as in Fig.~\ref{fig:noise_scales_cells_Z'}.
-Since we will consider how a (rigid conformation of a) formula unit deviates from a more symmetric position of the chemically identical unit within the same crystal, our main Bottleneck Matching Distance ($\BMD$) respects chemical labels, while $\EMD$ allows geometric comparisons of chemically different crystals.
+We usually use the simplest metric called Earth Mover's Distance (EMD), which was adapted for comparing chemical compositions \cite{hargreaves2020earth}.
+Theorem 4.2 in \cite{widdowson2026pointwise} proved that $\PDD(S;k)$ continuously changes in $\EMD$ under perturbations, including those that arbitrarily scale up a minimal cell as in Fig.~\ref{fig:noise_scales_cells_Z'}.